xt0fer/folio/README.md

 ## folio server

 the folio server is written in Go, uses gRPC for its API and uses a SQLite DB as its datastore.

+### Things to do.

+Use the github project board for this.